Introduction to Tian Lu (天禄) aka Pi Xiu (貔貅)

 Throughout my years of practicing Feng Shui and traveling around China, Hong Kong and Taiwan, I realized that Tian Lu (天禄) aka Pi Xiu (貔貅) is the most ideal auspicious celestial creature to be used to enhance our home and business because it has many functions that suit all our needs.

 We have many different kinds of Feng Shui items in the market; however, after getting too many of such items to be placed in our house, it would surely look like a mini temple.
 My recommendation would be to place a Tian Lu (天禄) aka Pi Xiu (貔貅) in the Wealth Position within the living room of our house or office instead of using too many other items.
-Some Feng Shui items tend to clash with one another, if you do not know which is clashing with the other, it will cause unwanted problems rather than doing us good.
+Some Feng Shui items tend to clash with one another.
+If you do not know which is clashing with the other, it will cause unwanted problems rather than do us good.

 Tian Lu (天禄) is one of the best Feng Shui items to be placed at home or office to enhance fortune, ward off evil, prevent catastrophes and guard the premises.
-It is also being carried on the body for personal protection and luck enhancement too.
-Many experienced Fengshui masters know the effectiveness of the Tian Lu (天禄) aka Pi Xiu (貔貅) and will highly recommend it to their clients.
+It is also being carried on the body for personal protection and luck enhancement.
+Many experienced Feng Shui masters know the effectiveness of the Tian Lu (天禄) aka Pi Xiu (貔貅) and will highly recommend it to their clients.

 An important point to note is that if you think that it will protect you or bring you good luck when you are doing things that can harm others, then you will be very much disappointed.